MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ## Shared channel sites

-For [shared channel sites](/microsoftteams/shared-channels), only users in the resource tenant are subject to restricted access control.
-External users in the resource tenant are excluded from the restricted access control policy and will be evaluated per the site’s existing [site permissions](/microsoftteams/shared-channels) only.
+For [shared channel sites](/microsoftteams/shared-channels), only internal users in the resource tenant are subject to restricted access control.
+External users are excluded from restricted access control policy and only evaluated per the site’s existing [site permissions](/microsoftteams/shared-channels).

 **For example:**

-Consider a tenant Contoso, which has set up a manual trust relation with another Azure AD organization Fabrikam, via [B2B direct connect](/microsoftteams/shared-channels).
+The Contoso tenant has set up a manual trust relation with another Azure AD organization Fabrikam, via [B2B direct connect](/microsoftteams/shared-channels).
 When restricted access control is enabled for a shared channel site in Contoso tenant, only users in Contoso will be subjected to restricted access control policy.
 Fabrikam users will continue to be evaluated for site permissions only.

 > [!IMPORTANT]
 > Site permissions for a shared channel site can’t be managed independently through SharePoint and must be done in Microsoft Teams.